Gregg Costa: Cases

 Costa dissented in Collins v.
 Mnuchin (5th Cir.
 2019), a ruling that struck down the Federal Housing Finance Agency as a violation of the separation of powers and was affirmed by the Supreme Court in Collins v.
 Yellen.
 Costa argued that the Court violates the separation of powers itself by ruling that Congress violated the separation of powers by creating an independent agency.

+Post-judicial career

+In September 2022, Costa became a partner at Gibson, Dunn & Crutcher LLP.